 For additional information on reducing bear and wildlife attraction, please visit our online Bears & Wildlife page section.

 Rot Pots have been distributed to all Mission households receiving curbside collection, providing a convenient means for separating all food waste from garbage.
-If you are new to Mission and require a Rot Pot, visit the District’s Welton or Public Works office (with proof of residency) to pick up your Rot Pot.
-Please note that only single-family homes, duplexes, and registered secondary suites are eligible for a Rot Pot.
+If you are new to Mission and require a Rot Pot, visit the District’s Welton Common building located at 7337 Welton Street (with proof of residency) to pick up your Rot Pot.
+If you require a replacement Rot Pot charges will apply.
+Please note that only single-family homes, duplexes, and recognized secondary dwelling units that pay the additional utility user fees are eligible for a Rot Pot.

 Both the bins with an orange sticker and Rot Pots may be lined with compostable bags, but do not have to be.
 Placing a couple of sheets of crumpled up newspaper at the bottom of the bin or Rot Pot and in between layers of compost helps to soak up liquids and prevents materials from sticking to the bin.

 - Unused space in the Rot Pot can be utilized by adding yard waste (provided that the entire container does not exceed 20 kg in weight).

 - All Rot Pot food waste is collected by the same truck that collects yard waste.

 - Food waste collected at the curb is delivered to the Mission Landfill for processing into useable compost material.

 - Composting food waste in a professional setting achieves temperatures of up to 80 degrees Celsius (192 F).
 Temperatures in this range speed up the composting process and destroy weed seeds and disease-causing organisms, such as bacteria and viruses, which is why materials such as meat, cheese and bones can be included, when they wouldn’t be suitable for your backyard composter.